Why Fun Facts Stick Better When They Are Turned Into Quiz Questions

 Final Thoughts

 Fun facts are enjoyable on their own, but they become more powerful when turned into quiz questions.
+A question creates curiosity.
+An answer attempt creates memory effort.
+A short explanation adds meaning.

-That is why quiz questions work so well for general knowledge.
-They do not just show information.
-They invite the learner to interact with it.
+Together, these steps turn a small fact into something easier to remember and easier to use.
+That is why quiz questions work so well for general knowledge: they do not just show information, they invite the learner to interact with it.